Fast forward to the future – Your guide to future HR trends in the 2020s

 Strong values: According to research done by Deloitte, 75% of surveyed millennials believe businesses are too focused on their own agendas when they could pay more attention to the greater good and societal impact.

 New work calls for new leadership

-Luckily, modern management and HR trends in 2020 are shifting towards a more people-centred approach.
+Luckily, modern management and HR trends in the 2020s are shifting towards a more people-centred approach.
 This not only accommodates the expectations of millennials, but also allows people from all generations and walks of life to thrive.
 After all, who wouldn’t want to work in an organisation with values that supports your wellbeing and development?
 These new leadership concepts promote self-management, empowerment, teamwork, agile processes and emotional intelligence.
 In fact, the list of new management and leadership concepts is endless.